milvus-io/bootcamp/EN_solutions/covidex/README.md

 # COVID-19 Open Research Dataset Search

-This system contains the API server, neural models, and UI client, a neural search engine for the [COVID-19 Open Research Dataset (CORD-19)](https://pages.semanticscholar.org/coronavirus-research) and is refer to [covidex](https://github.com/castorini/covidex).
+This system contains the API server, neural models, and UI client, a neural search engine for the [COVID-19 Open Research Dataset (CORD-19)](https://pages.semanticscholar.org/coronavirus-research) , and is referred to [covidex](https://github.com/castorini/covidex).

-At the COVID-19 Dataset Search system, Milvus is used to get the related articles.
+At the COVID-19 Dataset Search system, [Milvus](https://milvus.io/) is used to get the related articles.
 Let's start to have fun with the local deployment.

 ## Local Deployment